 Saturday, July 25, 2020

-What it means: Should a fee placed on landlords ($75/year per unit) be used to provide legal representation for renters facing eviction?
+Should a tax placed on landlords ($75/year per unit) be used to provide legal representation for renters facing eviction and rental assistance to those who cannot otherwise pay?
 To accomplish this, the city will hire someone to dole out funding for attorneys — likely tapping existing nonprofit legal service providers Bridge to Justice and Boulder County Legal Aid — and coordinate other efforts that are now being explored, including rental assistance and tenant education.
 A board of renters will be appointed by city council to oversee the program.

 The proposal is part of a larger right-to-counsel movement — in the U.S., citizens are only entitled to legal representation in criminal matters, not civil ones such as eviction —and modeled after programs in San Francisco, Philadelphia and New York.
 (Other cities have established programs for low-income individuals exclusively, but following the lead of the three aforementioned metros, Boulder’s will not be means-tested.)

 NEWR has received a number of endorsements from organizations representing the interests of working-class residents, including the Colorado Center for Law and Policy and the Boulder-Area Labor Council.
 See a full list of endorsements.

 Boulder Area Rental Housing Association, a group representing landlords and property managers.
 They argue that there aren’t enough evictions to justify such a program, and that providing attorneys will not prevent or reduce evictions since so many are due to nonpayment (See more below).
 The tax is too high, BARHA says, and should be levied only on property owners in legal eviction proceedings.